 Prospective students who desire consideration for entrance are encouraged to visit the school prior to enrollment.
 It is also advised that all prospective students meet with a designated Career Advisor.
-Foreign students please note that Studio Arts does not offer F-1 on M-1 visa services.

 To qualify for admission, applicants must meet the following requirements for consideration as a regular student: